-Long ago on 25 December people used to celebrate, at least the Romans, Sol Invictus the Sun God, who was the patron of soldiers.
-In 274 A.D., 25 December the cult became the official cult in Roman Empire along with the others Roman cults.
+Long ago, on 25 December, people celebrated, at least the Romans, Sol Invictus the Sun God, who was the patron of soldiers.
+In 274 A.D., 25 December, the cult became the official cult in Roman Empire along with the other Roman cults.
 Sol Invictus represented the Unconquered Sun.
 The cult was so popular that the Sun God was on several coins at that time.
-This lasted until Constantine time.
+This lasted until Constantine’s time.
 Constantine was the Emperor who adopted Christianity in all the Empire.
-Some argue that the day for Christ birthday wasn’t choose exactly on the old pagan day for Sun God celebration, but as in many cases the old pagans holidays were replaced with the new religion so the transition for people would be easier.
+Some argue that the day for Christ’s birthday wasn’t chosen precisely on the old pagan day for Sun God celebration.
+Still, as in many cases, the ancient pagan holidays were replaced with the new religion so the transition for people would be easier.

-So now that we saw from where all started let’s see how making gifts in this period started.
-All started in Christianity with the 3 heralds who came on Christ birth and brought gifts for the new born, that will rule the world.
+So now that we saw from where all started, let’s see how making gifts in this period started.
+All started in Christianity with the 3 heralds who came on Christ’s birth and brought gifts for the newborn to rule the world.

-On Romanian tradition is says that Santa was an good, old guy who when he found out that Maria was doe to give birth, he sent his wife to help her to give birth in the stall.
-Later when the child was born, he putted the baby under a apple tree and started to give apples to kids that were passing by, from here is supposed to begin the giving gifts.
-A legend that it is bit difficult to believe as apples tree are not with fruits in December around here, but who knows how were things than.
+In Romanian tradition is says that Santa was a good, old guy who, when he found out that Maria was doe to give birth, he sent his wife to help her give birth in the stall.
+Later, when the child was born, he put the baby under an apple tree and gave apples to kids passing by.
+From here is supposed to begin the giving gifts.
+It is a legend that it is difficult to believe as apple trees are not with fruits in December around here, but who knows how were things then.

-Now another thing that we do on Christmas is to decorate Christmas trees so let’s see how this started.
-Let’s go a bit in time again, in Romans times it seems they used to use the fir tree branches to decorate houses as a symbol to life after the winter solstice.
+Another thing that we do on Christmas is decorating Christmas trees, so let’s see how this started.
+Let’s go a bit in time again.
+Romans times, it seems they used the fir tree branches to decorate houses as a symbol of life after the winter solstice.

-Later it said that Saint Bonifaciu ordered that all oaks tree to be cut as they were venerated by pagans.
-In the process of cutting and falling of oak tree the other trees that were around, fallen as well except the fir tree.
-Since than the tree represented a symbol and started to be decorated in the Christmas day.
+Later it said that Saint Bonifacio ordered all oaks trees to be cut as they were venerated by pagans.
+In the process of cutting and falling of an oak tree, the other trees around fell as well except the fir tree.
+Since then, the tree has represented a symbol and started to be decorated on Christmas day.

-First we start with a sacrifice ( I told you every religion has some old pagan remains), on 20 December we traditionally cut a pig.
-They will choose it, make the sign of crucifix on his forehead and than kill it.
-Kids will come for a ride on a pig and also for what we call charity pig.
-Kids will receive some skin pork that was scorch so they can have some bites.
+First, we start with a sacrifice ( I told you every religion has some old pagan remains).
+On 20 December, we traditionally cut a pig.
+They will choose it, make the crucifix sign on his forehead, and then kill it.
+Kids will come for a ride on a pig and for what we call charity pig.
+Kids will receive some skin pork that was scorch to have some bites.

-Women will gather the meat so they can use it in the days that will come to prepare food.
-Some of traditional dishes will be sausages, pig’s trotters, tobă( which is a mix of boiled organs), later on Christmas day sarmale.
+Women will gather the meat to use it in the days that will come to prepare food.
+Some of the traditional dishes will be sausages, pig’s trotters, tobă(a mix of boiled organs), later on, Christmas day sarmale.
 There will be some sweets also some cake sponge, some pies.

-Kids but not only, go to carol people, to bring good fortune for those who open their home for them and bad luck for those that don’t let them in, they will receive fruits, bagels or money.
-The carols heralds the birth of Christ and also chase away bad spirits.
+Kids go to carol people to bring good fortune for those who open their home for them and bad luck for those that don’t let them in, but they will also receive fruits, bagels, or money.
+The carols herald the birth of Christ and also chase away evil spirits.

-Before Christmas women( unfortunately mostly just women ) clean all the house.
-Some also put some garlic around the house to chase away dead spirits that may want to come in a little unwanted visit.
-Tradition says you shouldn’t do cleaning on Christmas day or throw the garbage out, that will mean that you throw your luck out, you won’t what that :).
-After they done with the cleaning, women will start do the cooking ( I wonder what will the men do )..
+Before Christmas, women( unfortunately mostly just women ) clean all the house.
+Some also put garlic around the house to chase away dead spirits who may want to come in a little unwanted visit.
+Tradition says you shouldn’t do cleaning on Christmas day or throw the garbage out.
+That will mean that you throw your luck out.
+You won’t see what that :).
+After they are done with the cleaning, women will start cooking ( I wonder what the men will do )…

-If you want to know how you will be with health, in day before Christmas, you shall grab an apple (preferably not from a supermarket because than won’t work for sure) and split it in two, if the apple had maggots than you will be sick next year, if the apple will be rotten than you shall die and of couse if the apple shall be good than you shall be healthy all the year.
+Suppose you want to know how you will be with health, on the day before Christmas.
+In that case, you shall grab an apple (preferably not from a supermarket because that won’t work for sure) and split it in two.
+If the apple had maggots, you would be sick next year, if the apple is rotten, then you shall die, and of course, if the apple shall be good, then you shall be healthy all the year.

-Also young women that are not married can put some food under their pillow to dream of their future husband( well you might have a nightmare..
-I wouldn’t recomand it ).
+Also, young women that are not married can put some food under their pillow to dream of their future husband( well, you might have a nightmare..
+I wouldn’t recommend it ).

-Another tradition is to put a silver coin in fresh water ( also that will be better at country side, fresh water on tap hmm I don’t think the ritual would work :))), after you do this you shall use to water to wash your face so you will be beautiful all year.
+Another tradition is to put a silver coin in freshwater ( also that will be better in the countryside, fresh water on tap hmm I don’t think the ritual would work :))) after you do this you shall use to water to wash your face so you will be beautiful all year.

-Before the Christmas day you should fast, and on Christmas day you can enjoy all the food and drink that you want, tradition says also that on this day and the days that comes, the doctors from hospitals have a lot of patients that indulged themselves with to much food, so be careful to not become one of them.
-Food won’t vanish that quick …you can eat next day too.
+Before Christmas day you should fast, and on Christmas day you can enjoy all the food and drink you want.
+Tradition also says that on this day and the days that come, the doctors from hospitals have a lot of patients that indulged themselves with too much food, so be careful to not become one of them.
+Food won’t vanish that quick …you can eat the next day too.

-I hope you enjoyed this little trip, there will so many things to say on this tradition but I tried to not get you bored, so I made it bit shorter.
+I hope you enjoyed this little trip.
+There will be many things to say about this tradition, but I tried not to get you bored, so I made it a bit shorter.
 I hope you will grab my hand soon and come to enjoy with me another trip.
-Until than I wish you a time and be happy for this holidays.
+Until then I wish you a time and be happy about this holiday.